-'CLEARED COASTAL NORTHBOUND/SOUTHBOUND' will be issued to compliant aircraft seeking transit of the coastal route once the aircraft report visual.
+'CLEARED COASTAL NORTHBOUND/SOUTHBOUND' will be issued to compliant ACFT seeking transit of the coastal route once the ACFT report visual.
 This is a clearance to:

-- operate VFR - descend as required - leave and re-enter controlled airspace as required - operate between NBB and ANA (or reverse) not above 500 FT - operate between ANA and SUG (or reverse) not above 2000 FT.

-Note 1: Due to poor radar coverage, aircraft tracking southbound can expect a clearance limit of ANA.

-Note 2: Communications with ATC are shielded by terrain below 2000 FT north of PSS.
+- operate VFR - descend as required - leave and re-enter controlled ASPC as required - operate between NBB and ANA (or reverse) within 2NM of the coast not above 500 FT - operate between ANA and SUG (or reverse) within 4NM not above 2000 FT. - Note 1: Due to poor radar coverage, ACFT tracking southbound can expect a clearance limit of ANA. - Note 2: Communications with ATC are shielded by terrain below 2000 FT north of PSS. - Note 3: Civil ACFT will remain within the lateral distance of the coast as per ERSA (2NM).

-Caution: Civil aircraft may operate between SUG and BRI without ATC clearance and ATC communications are poor in this area.
+Caution: Civil ACFT may operate between SUG and BRI without ATC clearance and ATC communications are poor in this area.
 ATC are therefore unable to provide directed traffic information for this area.